 Lack of Standardization

-Just as there needs to be clarity around which accounts are being reconciled, when, and by who, it also needs to be made clear how that’s going to happen.
+Just as there needs to be clarity around which accounts are being reconciled, when, and by whom, it also needs to be made clear how that’s going to happen.
 Without putting quality standards in place, many organizations perform reconciliations without consistency.

 Everyone involved with the reconciliation process should know the following:

-- What’s the expected supporting data
+• What’s the acceptable supporting data?

-- What’s considered an exception for follow up
+• What’s considered an exception for follow-up?

-- How those follow ups and their resolutions should be evidenced
+• How should those follow ups and their resolutions be evidenced?

 Knowledge Gaps